dataledgerlabs/TxGuard/README.md

 This section outlines a high-level breakdown of the estimated effort and associated costs required to implement Phase 1.
 The estimates cover the this RFP report and all major functional stages—Collection, Curation, Descriptive Analytics, and Exposure—and include infrastructure setup, core development, deployment, documentation, and testing activities.

-The project planning and timelines are presented using the P50 (baseline) scenario, which reflects a realistic balance between optimistic and conservative assumptions regarding development velocity and resource availability.
+The project planning and timelines are presented using the P50 (baseline) scenario, which reflects a realistic balance between best case and conservative assumptions regarding development velocity and resource availability.
 The P10 scenario represents a more conservative approach, which will be the selected budget on this RFP.

 This approach allows the team to demonstrate feasibility within a lean resource model while maintaining flexibility to scale if necessary.
 Presenting the budget through the P10 lens ensures financial efficiency for early-stage planning and facilitates quicker approval by minimizing initial funding requirements, without compromising the integrity of the technical roadmap.